 - Walking is a low-intensity activity that doesn’t put a lot of pressure on your joints.
 This means that walking is less likely to lead to injury, especially when compared to high impact activities like running.
 This makes walking an ideal cardiovascular activity choice for those who are recovering from an injury, or who are dealing with ongoing joint pain or arthritis.

 - Walking is known to boost immune function, meaning that walking every day can actually improve your body’s ability to fight off regular illnesses like the flu.
 Walking for just 20 minutes every day will actually make you more likely to resist the common cold, and even make it less likely that you’ll need to use a sick day.

 - Walking is shown to support weight loss in several ways.
 As a form of cardiovascular exercise that encourages burned calories, walking is a great form of exercise to help you tone muscle and lose weight.
 But more than that, walking is shown to be a great defense against cravings.
 If you make a habit of going for a walk instead of giving into your sweet tooth, then walking can actually help you cut down on calorie consumption, too.

 While walking is a great workout for those just getting started with physical fitness, this is not a workout that is reserved for the newbies.
 Speed walking is actually an Olympic sport, and there are plenty of healthy and active people who prefer walking over any other form of workout they encounter.

 If you are experiencing joint pain that is preventing you from getting active, or need help learning how to get more fitness-minded with your walking routine, then give NRG Atheletes Therapy Fitness a call.
-One of our experts can help you get on the walking path to fitness greatness.
+One of our physiotherapist can help you get on the walking path to fitness greatness.